pbraun9/dam/detectors-prep/README.md

 ## troubleshooting

-you can review the detectors' setup using those scripts in the detectors/ folder
+you can review the detectors' setup using those scripts

     cd /data/dam/detectors/
     ./list-detectors.bash